Analytical Testing Laboratory

 Purity & Adulteration Screening

-The process protects against economic fraud, safeguards consumer safety, and confirms raw material authenticity.
+Protects against economic fraud, safeguards consumer safety, and confirms raw material authenticity throughout the supply chain.

 Client Assurance